mrpayne207/cs50labs/structs/README.md

 You may declare either a single variable or an array using your new data type.
 If you use an array, you'll want to use a `for` loop to add and print the data for each member.

 Be sure to test your code with valid data, invalid data, and special cases!

+Continue on to check correctness and submit.

+{% next %}

 ### Correctness